lienphuong/ReactJS-nndmc4/README.md

 # 6 - Drag and Drop
 In this example, there are 3 blocks a, b, and c:
-- a is not resizable nor movable.
+- a is neither movable nor resizable.
 - b is movable and resizable but has min/max widths.
-- c is movable and resizable.
+- c is movable and resizable with no size limitation.

 This directory (DnD) contains files that are needed to create a simple grid, but it is not complete and initial set up is required.